Spanish Beginners (PLS1130)

 - 7. Make progress through developing skills of self-study and application and develop an awareness of and sensitivity to a foreign culture

 The course provides a systematic approach to acquiring essential grammar structures in a communicative context and in accordance with the skills of listening, speaking, reading and writing.
-It covers the following grammar / topics:
+Whilst the content may vary from year to year, it is envisioned that it will cover some or all of the following topics:

 Teaching methods are based on interactive language development tasks, such as pair / group work and role-playing, and include the study of short texts, oral development work and listening comprehension exercises.
 Learning activities are supported by various media, including audio, video / DVD, and, where appropriate, computer software.
 The module is taught as far as possible in the target language.